 Pushem Pullem Parade – Downtown

 Children and adults and their bicycles and little red wagons are invited to dress up for the Pushem-Pullem Parade sponsored by the Ventura East Rotary Club.
-The parade assembles at Cemetery Park (Main and Crimea) at 9:00 am and begins to parade down Main Street at 9:30 am.
-Participants receive a free commemorative button while supplies last.
-No application or RSVP required to participate in the parade.
+The parade usually assembles at Cemetery Park (Main and Crimea) and then parades down Main Street.
+No application or RSVP is required to participate in the parade.
 Just show up ready for fun!

 Fireworks Show and Family Picnic – Ventura College